ICOs for Thai Property Crowdfunding

 That way small investments enable to become (with a group of other investors) a buy-to-let landlord without a nightmare of administration, maintenance works, and red tape.
 Crowdfunding certainly will not in each and any case beat direct ownership.
 However, it could rapidly reshape the way individuals find and invest in real estate.
 Despite some similarities with a real estate investment trust (“REIT”), property funding offers a unique investment profile.

-The legal design has to take into consideration the very unique foreigner legislation in Thailand.
+The legal design has to take into consideration the unique foreigner legislation in Thailand.
 Under the Land Code, certain restrictions apply for the holding of land by non-Thai individuals and corporations.
 The Condominium Act restricts the acquisition of legal ownership in a condominium unit by non-Thais.
 The Foreign Business Act and other laws and regulations limit any business activity of foreigners in Thailand.
-Additional legislation applies regarding residence permit and work permit of foreigners in Thailand.
+The additional legislation applies regarding residence permits and work permits of foreigners in Thailand.

-Loan or equity could do the property funding.
-Under the two-tier structure, this requires a corporate or contractual arrangement between the crowd funding platform and the Thai limited company and/or its Thai or foreign shareholders.
-The separation from the crowd funding agreements with the (partnership of) crowd investors gives the crowd funding the flexibility to decide on a case to case basis whether to invest in a property project by loans, by shareholdings, by arrangements with the shareholders or by a combination of these three alternatives.
+Loan or equity could do property funding.
+Under the two-tier structure, this requires a corporate or contractual arrangement between the crowdfunding platform and the Thai limited company and/or its Thai or foreign shareholders.
+The separation from the crowdfunding agreements with the (partnership of) crowd investors gives the crowdfunding the flexibility to decide on a case to case basis whether to invest in a property project by loans, by shareholdings, by arrangements with the shareholders or by a combination of these three alternatives.

-Thailand´s foreigner legislation requires the involvement of Thai citizen in many property investment structures.
-However, the Thai partners might not qualify as an investor in such crowd funding project and, therefore, their participation has to be financed by the crowd investors.
-As a consequence, this creates an additional financial risk and the need for a flexible protection mechanism.
+Thailand´s foreigner legislation requires the involvement of Thai citizens in many property investment structures.
+However, the Thai partners might not qualify as an investor in such a crowdfunding project and, therefore, their participation has to be financed by the crowd investors.
+As a consequence, this creates additional financial risk and the need for a flexible protection mechanism.

-The design and implementation of such protection mechanism are required for each property investment, with or without crowd funding.
+The design and implementation of such protection mechanisms are required for each property investment, with or without crowdfunding.
 In fact, it is the typical character of any foreign direct investment in Thailand.
 Therefore, the proved and tested tools and modules should be utilized to secure the piece of paradise investment for the crown funders.

-While the protection structure in a regular property investment is kept confidential between the parties involved, in the case of crowdfunding there is the necessity to disclose details to the public, in brochures, and on the crowd funding website.
+While the protection structure in regular property investments is kept confidential between the parties involved, in the case of crowdfunding there is the necessity to disclose details to the public, in brochures, and on the crowdfunding website.
 As a result, this aspect has a special significance for the business success of the whole project.